zlayabekrija/ReStAuRaNt/Readme.md

       *Presentation has been built using node as a server and webpack for assests menagment.*

 Web pages were dynamically created with JS functions that were recieving an objects and extracting their values to HTML.
-For styling purposes CSS as the ouptut SCSS as input was used in most of the cases, with exceptions of few lines from Bootstrap.
+For styling purposes CSS as the ouyput SCSS as input was used in most of the cases, with exceptions of few lines from Bootstrap.